-It’s not a rare sight to encounter Javan eagles, hornbills, monitor lizard.
+It’s not a rare sight to encounter Javan eagles, hornbills, and monitor lizards.
 Even a peacock show itself along the path to Sukamade beach.
 Deeper in the forest, Javan leopards still roam around.
 Sadly its cousin, the Javan tiger, is believed to be extinct already.

 Take a stroll at night to see some mammals – wild deer, monkeys, and notorious wild boars who often hunt for turtle eggs.
 Since electricity is off after midnight.
 Tourists can also see a great display of the milky way above the sky.

 Green Bay Banyuwangi or Teluk Hijau Beach

 A white sandy beach with sparkly turquoise water.
 Swim, snorkel, or sunbathe, Green Bay offers the beach experience Sukamade beach lacks.
 There’s also a little waterfall nearby where beachgoers can take a nice wash-up shower afterward.

 Sukamade Beach Opening Hours

 Meru Betiri National Park and its beaches are accessible for 24 hours.
 However, the ticket office opens from 7 AM to 4:30 PM.

 |Sukamade Beach Opening Hours|

 |Releasing the baby turtle||06:00 – 07:00|